porres/pd-cyclone/README.md

 In parallel, miXed had been incorporated into into Pd Extended, so (after abandoned by Czaja) it was eventually under the maintenance of Hans-Christoph Steiner - the main developer and maintainer of the Pd-Extended.

 Pd Extended was abandined after its latest release (in jan-2013), Cyclone was left unmaintained as a result until Fred Jan Kraan took over maintainance and development for cyclone in dec-2014.
-In feb-2016, wFred Jan decided to abandone development for cyclone, though maintenance for his last package is still active.
+In feb-2016, Fred Jan decided to abandone development for cyclone, though maintenance for his last package is still active.

 Since feb-2016, an active further development of cyclone is being proposed by Alexandre Porres & collaborators (mainly Derek Kwan and Matt Barber) on this repository.